Cabinet Shop Business Valuation

 Cabinet Shop Valuation Calculator & Exit Planning Built for Custom Cabinet Makers

-Cabinet shops with 40%+ builder revenue, in-house installation, and CNC capability trade at 2.0x-3.5x SDE.
-YourExitValue tracks the production metrics and relationships that buyers price into acquisition offers.
+Cabinet shops with strong builder relationships and CNC equipment trade at 3.5x-5.5x EBITDA.
+YourExitValue tracks the builder accounts, production capability, and installation teams buyers use to price acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com